 - Language problems.
 Forgetting words or using the wrong words.

-- Disoriented in time or space.
+- Confused in time or space.
 Forgetting what year it is.
 Or getting lost in familiar places.

 - Poor judgment.
 Loaning money to strangers.
 Putting the cat out at night in sub-zero weather.
 Wearing a winter coat in August.

 - Difficulty planning or organizing.
-Problems organizing the day’s activities or planning a party.
+Problems planning the day or a party.

 - Changes in mood or personality.
 Severe mood swings or acting out of character.